-b no (He could not have a fluent conversation with Americans when he arrived there, although he could read and write English quite well.)

-c no (He says he is happy 'so far' and he uses the present tense and the present perfect tense which indicate that he has not completed this stage in his life: 'I have to respect...', 'I have had to adapt...')
+b no, he wasn't (He could not have a fluent conversation with Americans when he arrived there, although he could read and write English quite well.) c no, he hasn't (He says he is happy 'so far' and he uses the present tense and the present perfect tense which indicate that he has not completed this stage in his life: 'I have to respect...', 'I have had to adapt...')